Updated February 2019

 He explains that most rebuilt cars are like Frankenstein, cobbled together from two different cars.
 He has rarely seen a solid rebuilt car, and sellers often downplay the severity of the condition the car was in before the rebuild.

 “Yes, there are ‘good guys’ out there making a respectable living doing this, but they are rare,” he says.

 “I have completed a couple of pre-purchase inspections of rebuilt cars with the re-builder present and brought him and the potential customer out to the car,” Trottier says.
 “I then show the customer the poor repairs.”
-This ended making the rebuilder very defensive, and made the situation uncomfortable and even hostile.
+This ended making the rebuilder very defensive and made the situation uncomfortable and even hostile.

 SEE ALSO: Tips for Buying a High Mileage Used Car

-Despite the good deal, sellers have trouble selling salvage or rebuilt titled cars.
+Despite a good deal, sellers have trouble selling salvage or rebuilt titled cars.
 There’s just too much that can go wrong for people to commit financially.
 Resale of them will be just as difficult, as prospective buyers quiz you about what went wrong with your car.